near/NEPs/text/0000-near-shell.md

 - Corner cases are dissected by example.

 The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

+---

+The programming language for NEAR Shell has not been determined yet but there have been opinions regarding proper, future-proof implementation.

+Long term goals to keep in mind:
+- Upgradable, but also able to lock a specific version.
+- Where possible, avoid single point of failures.
+This is in regards to using a package manager in particular.
+    - An official installer for multiple operating systems may be advised here, where trusted OS or GPG keys can verify the shell.
+- Able to traverse directory structures from all operating systems
+    - This applies particularly to Windows where backslashes are used in the default command prompt.
+- Limited dependencies to abate unforeseen issues.

 # Drawbacks
 [drawbacks]: #drawbacks